Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Shell-model framework

-We have also performed shell-model calculations with the G-matrix effective interaction \cite{Boelaert}, which is constructed by the effective microscopic interaction derived from a charge-symmetry breaking nucleon-nucleon potential \cite{Machleidt} and another interaction from \cite{Holt} (named v3rd), with further modifications in the monopole part.
-This interaction consist of $1p_{1/2}$, $0g_{9/2}$ proton orbitals and $1d_{5/2}$, $2s_{1/2}$, $1d_{3/2}$, $0g_{7/2}$, $0h_{11/2}$ neutron orbitals with core $^{88}$Sr.
+We study the structure of even-even Cd isotopes from the neutron numbers 50 to 82 by performing the shell-model calculations using the G-matrix effective interaction, which was constructed by the effective microscopic interaction derived from a charge-symmetry breaking nucleon-nucleon potential \cite{Machleidt} with further modifications in the monopole part and was used in Ref.~\cite{Boelaert}.
+The model space consists of the $1p_{1/2}$, $0g_{9/2}$ proton orbitals and the $1d_{5/2}$, $2s_{1/2}$, $1d_{3/2}$, $0g_{7/2}$, $0h_{11/2}$ neutron orbitals with the inert core $^{88}$Sr. The shell model code KSHELL \cite{KShell} was used for our calculations to diagonalize the Hamiltonian matrices.
+The largest $M$-scheme dimension in the present study is 0.96 $\times$ 10$^9$ for $^{114}$Cd.